Information for Prospective Undergraduate Students:

 Program Educational Objectives:

-maintaining and increasing their technical and/or broad expertise through lifelong learning;
+- maintain and increase their technical expertise through lifelong learning;

-sharing their expertise to the benefit of the larger community
+- use their expertise to the benefit of the larger community.